 - Andalusia, Spain.
 Perhaps best known as the setting of what is often regarded as the world’s first novel, Don Quixote, Andalusia is one of the more fascinating regions in an already fascinating country.
 In its history Andalusia and its mountains, deserts, and beaches were under the rule of Carthaginians, Romans, Arabs and Spaniards.
 For 700 years the country thrived under Muslim rule and developed an impressive intellectual culture and multicultural and multi religious society.
 Seeing this regions diverse and subtle history is the perfect tour for those who are historically inclined.
 As summers can routinely get to be +40 degrees Celsius, going earlier or later in the year can make a difference.

 Not only did the selection confine itself to Europe, with only three entries it’s hardly representative.
+For example, the UK – Birmingham run can be a good option as well.
 But with so many choices available these three choices, the decision can already be quite difficult.